alhafidzhamdan/sse_gene_therapy/README.md

 # Synthetic super-enhancers enable selective expression of anti-cancer payloads for viral gene therapy
-This repository contains steps taken to analyse single cell RNA-seq data and SOX2 and SOX9 ChIP-seq data on GBM stem-like cells (GSCs), used in Koeber and Matjusaitis et al, Nature 2026.
+This repository contains steps taken to analyse single cell RNA-seq data and SOX2 and SOX9 ChIP-seq data in GBM stem-like cells (GSCs), as used in Koeber and Matjusaitis et al, Nature 2026.

 ## scRNA-seq